-Collaborative cultural sustainability work to date has included:
+Collaborative work to date has included:

 “I want to speak about the importance of homeplace in the midst of oppression and domination, of homeplace as a site of resistance and liberation struggle.”